meet2960/HTML-CSS/README.md

 # HTML, CSS, Bootstrap, JavaScript and JQuery

-This Repository contains basic projects related to HTML and CSS.
-It has projects which are fully responsive and also used CSS Framework like Bootstrap and with little custom css in each project.
-There is some javascript for some basic functionalities in each project depending upon the need of the function.
+This Repository contains basic projects related  HwithTML and CSS.
+The Projects are fully built from scratch and fully responsive.
+I have used CSS Framework like Bootstrap and with little custom css in each project.
+I Have used some vanilla javascript for some basic functionalities in each project depending upon the need.

+Here i have list of project with its Live Link.

 | S.No.  | Project Name  | Demo Here  |
 |:-:|:-:|:-:|